rohey/papers/README.md

 - [x]  Bayesian Hyperparameter Optimization with BoTorch, GPyTorch and Ax \
 https://arxiv.org/abs/1912.05686

+- [ ]  Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs \
 https://arxiv.org/abs/1802.10026

+- [ ] Variance Networks: When Expectation Does Not Meet Your Expectations \
 https://arxiv.org/abs/1803.03764

 - [ ] Improved Regularization of Convolutional Neural Networks with Cutout \